4n9m4r/4n9m4r/README.md

 ## 💾 Who Am I?

-> "You trace the logs… I rewrite them."

 They call me `4n9m4r` — a ghost in the shell, a cipher in the noise.

 For over 4 years, I've walked the blurred line between vulnerability and control — practicing the dark art of **ethical hacking**, tearing into systems not to destroy them, but to expose their illusions of safety.